 Perhaps that’s the voice of your highest self?

 If you don’t, consult quantum physics for some answers.

 Examine how our universe is woven together in a fabric of wavelength.

 Perhaps your mind is one such wavelength?

-Science seems to be leaning towards the view of the Hermetic, as it was predicted in the 1900s.
+Science seems to be leaning toward the view of the Hermetic, as was predicted in the 1900s.

 That frequency then influences the world through the principle of cause and effect.

 So going back to tarot:

 When you draw that intuitive “highest self” voice into the forefront, you might find yourself better able to influence your environment.

 This is what people mean when they talk about “an evolution of consciousness”…